- UK Spouse Visa extension requirements

 You must continue to meet the UKVI’s ‘genuine relationship test’ if you are applying for a Spouse Visa extension in the UK.

-This means that you need to show your relationship / marriage is still ‘genuine and subsisting’, meaning you intend to stay with them in a loving, long-term partnership.
+This means that you need to show your relationship / marriage is still ‘genuine and subsisting’, meaning you intend to stay with them in a loving, long-term civil partnership together.

 You can prove that you meet the relationship requirements for a UK Spouse Visa extension by providing photographs of the two of you continuing your relationship in the UK, as well as tickets to events you’ve attended, holidays you’ve had together, and proof of shared finances (such as bank statements from shared bank accounts).